Top 20 Least & Most Landlord-Friendly States

 Security deposits cannot exceed one month’s rent minus pet fees.
 Once the tenant moves out, you have just 14 days to return the deposit.

-For rent increases in the Aloha state, landlords must give significant notice periods—45 days for monthly leases and 15 days for weekly leases.
+For rent increases in the Aloha State, landlords must provide significant notice periods: 45 days for monthly leases and 15 days for weekly leases.

 4. Illinois

-When it comes to repairs, landlords have two weeks after receiving written notice from their tenants to make them.
+When it comes to repairs, rental property owners have two weeks after receiving written notice from their tenants to make them.
 If they drag their feet, tenants can take matters into their own hands, fix the issues, and deduct the costs from their rent.
 They can even take their landlord to court for habitability violations.

 5. Oregon